lukso-network/LIPs/LSPs/LSP-28-TheGrid.md

 ## Simple Summary

-This standard describes a set of [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) key value stores that enable Universal Profiles to create and manage customizable, interactive grid layouts for mini-apps and content display.
+This standard describes a set of [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) data keys to reference a interactive grid layouts for mini-apps and content display.
+A grid can be added to Universal Profiles or other smart contracts, like LSP7 and LSP8 tokens.

 ## Abstract